rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: openFormPanel(varName *opt* , showPanel *opt* )

-	:param String varNameoptional:
+	:param String varNameoptional: The name of the unit property whose form group has to be opened
+	:param Boolean showPaneloptionaltrue: <tt>false</tt> to prevent activation of the containing form panel.

 .. raw:: html

-		The name of the unit property whose form group has to be opened
-	:param Boolean showPaneloptionaltrue:

 .. raw:: html

-		<tt>false</tt> to prevent activation of the containing form panel.

 	Opens the form group which corresponds to the given form group id.
 If no argument is passed, it will just bring the form panel to front.

+.. raw:: html

+	<br><br>